DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/06_DynamicRowLevelSecurity.md

 <br><img src="./images/flow_unbound_grandaccess.png" /><br>

-To remove our user from the owner column you must specify a different one.
-Since you can't create a new one we select a random one that exist for technical reasons:
+To remove our user from the owner column you must specify a different one:
 1. Add a new step
 2. Add the action `List rows` from Dataverse
 3. Select the Table name: `Users`